-The newly sworn-in president of Nigeria, President Bola Tinubu, has stated that his administration wants to increase the GDP of the nation by “not less than 6%.”
+Nigeria’s newly sworn-in president, Bola Tinubu, has stated that his administration wants to increase the nation’s GDP by “not less than 6%.”

 As part of a larger strategy to modernise the largest economy in Africa, the president also presented a plan to align the country’s various exchange rates.

-The statistics agency set the projected growth rate at 3.1%, which is nearly twice what it was last year.
+The statistics agency set the projected growth rate at 3.1%, nearly twice what it was last year.

-The International Monetary Fund forecasts that Nigeria’s GDP would expand by 3.2% this year, compared to the World Bank’s expectation of 2.8% growth.
+The International Monetary Fund forecasts that Nigeria’s GDP will expand by 3.2% this year, compared to the World Bank’s expectation of 2.8% growth.

-President Tinubu stated that he is relying on budgetary changes and a variety of other initiatives to accomplish that goal during his inauguration speech in Abuja.
+President Tinubu stated that he relies on budgetary changes and other initiatives to accomplish that goal during his inauguration speech in Abuja.

-While outlining the main points of his agenda, he said, “First, budgetary reform stimulating the economy without engendering inflation will be instituted,” adding that his team would provide further information in the days and weeks to come.
+He outlined the main points of his agenda: “First, budgetary reform will be instituted to stimulate the economy without engendering inflation. ” He added that his team would provide further information in the coming days and weeks.

 With an inflation rate of 22.2%, the new administration inherits a fiscal crisis in which almost all of the government’s revenue is used to pay off debt.
-Inflation is also rapidly nearing its highest level in 18 years.
+Inflation has also rapidly neared its highest level in 18 years.

-The administration also has to deal with a debt load that is currently worth around N70 trillion and raises questions about its fiscal viability.
+The administration also has to deal with a debt load currently worth around N70 trillion, which raises questions about its fiscal viability.

 The president said, “Industrial policy will use the full range of fiscal measures to promote domestic manufacturing and reduce import dependency.”

-He committed to looking into the issues of both domestic and international investors over various taxes and “various anti-investment inhibitions.”
+He committed to investigating the issues facing domestic and international investors regarding various taxes and “various anti-investment inhibitions.”

 Monetary Policies